S2change/vegetation_loss/data_info/vegetation_loss_products/readme.md

   3. Convert each bimonthly raster file to vector format with script `/scripts/visualisations/graph_raster_to_polygons.py`:
      - Input: For each period (2 months) and for each tile: 1 multi-band GeoTIFF raster file (.tif); date is mean between last_tEnd, last_tBreak, date_range_days = 10 (number of days to group adjacent pixels within each spatial cluster); min_area_ha = 0.5 (minimum polygon area in hectares).
      - Output: For each period (2 months) and for each tile: 1 polygon geopackage file; attributes: mean, min, max dates for each polygon; polygon area, with polygons at least 0.5 ha.

+Note: A password is needed to unzip the file `MBPV_v1.7z`.